bembit/veryseriousbusiness.xyz/src/content/posts/article-4.md

 ---
-title: 'MBH Bank React Slider.'
+title: 'Writing my own routing in javascript.'
-pubDate: 2024-05-05
+pubDate: 2024-05-01
-description: 'How a React UseEffect dependency array can say hello 42000 times in a minute.'
+description: 'Part 2.
+Story of a failure.
+I can do HTMX in vanilla.
+Sure I can, just not with my edge case AWS deployment.'
 author: 'Bence Madar'
 # image:
 #     url: 'required'